kwielicki/boilerplate/README.md

 The main project directory contains two folders: `dev` and `prod`. _Dev folder_ - is a folder "builder", in which data is stored items such as Jade, Sass, Images, JavaScripts - all divided into the smallest possible modules.

 ###### Let's start from `sass` folder.
 It contains a library bootstrap v4.0.0 and the directory in which you gather your own styles for the project.
+The suggested structure is as follows:
+- sass
+ -- bootstrap
+ -- site
+  -- components
+  -- core